 (iii) The main features of the National Rural Employment Act 2005 are as follows:

-- Sustainable development to address the cause of draught, deforestation and soil erosion.
+• Sustainable development to address the cause of drought, deforestation and soil erosion.